DevOps-Boot/fastapi-k8s/docs/project/requirements/user_stories.md

 ## Functional user stories

-Theses stories try to capture the functional requirements pertinent to the architecture and operation of a robust, scalable, and secure microservices application in a cloud environment.
+Theses stories try to capture the requirements pertinent to the architecture, deployment and operation of a robust, scalable, and secure microservices application in a cloud environment.

 They should provide a solid foundation for the development, deployment, and maintenance of the system, ensuring that all critical aspects are addressed.